MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/authentication-commands.md

 ## Using InvokeGraphRequest

 Invoke-MgGraphRequest issues REST API requests to the Graph API.
 It works for any Graph API if you know the REST URI, method and optional body parameter.
-This is especially useful for accessing APIs for which there isn't an equivalent cmdlet yet.
+This command is especially useful for accessing APIs for which there isn't an equivalent cmdlet yet.

 To retrieve the details of the signed-in user, run;